xitop/edzed/docs/simulation.rst

   Persistent data storage must be set before the simulation starts.

   The *persistent_dict* must be ready to use.
-If it needs to be closed after use in some way, the application is responsible for that.
-It could automatize the cleanup with `atexit <https://docs.python.org/3/library/atexit.html>`_.
+If it needs to be closed after use, the application is responsible for that.
+The cleanup could be performed automatically with `atexit <https://docs.python.org/3/library/atexit.html>`_.

 Starting a simulation
 =====================

 .. method:: Circuit.run_forever()
   :async:

   .. important::